westonstearns/courses-googlevis-weston/chapter1.md

 msg <- "Have another look at your graph.
 Use the hint if you need extra help." okmsg <- "Wunderbar!
 We hope you enjoyed doing this demo on DataCamp.
 In the future we plan to do more courses on using interactive visualizations to analyze and present your data via R and googleVis.
-In the mean time, keep practicing, and maybe you can, sometime, share the stage with Hans Rosling." test_mc(2, c(msg, okmsg, msg, msg))
+In the mean time, keep practicing, and maybe you can, sometime, share the stage with Hans Rosling." test_mc(2, c(msg, okmsg, msg, msg)) success_msg("Congrats on completing this course!
+You can find tons of other ways to visualize to visualize data using R [here on our courses page](https://www.datacamp.com/courses?learn=data_visualization)!")
 ```